 All common room spaces such as the SAH Centre, third floor studying area and laundry facilities will reopen (based on Public Health Orders) on September 1, 2021, with reduced capacity limits.

 Non-medical masks are required in indoor common spaces like hallways, washrooms, staircases, laundry rooms, the elevator, etc. for all residents, staff and guests.

 Residents who test positive for COVID-19

-Residents who test positive for COVID-19 will immediately inform SAH staff by calling or emailing the Housing Office or texting their Community Coordinator (Com Co) and will have to self-isolate in their unit for the quarantine period.
-If the resident with positive results on a Covid-19 test is in a Quad room, efforts will be made to have the individual self-isolate in another vacant SAH room, if possible.
+Residents who test positive for COVID-19 will immediately inform SAH staff by calling or emailing the Housing Manager or, if outside of regularly office hours, by texting their Community Coordinators (ComCo) and will have to self-isolate in their unit for the quarantine period assigned by Public Health.
 Additional cleaning and sanitizing will be completed in the shared spaces that may have been impacted by a resident who tests positive.
-The SAH Chaplain will be informed and efforts will be made, where possible, to support residents with practical help such as groceries, etc.
+The SAH Chaplain will be informed, and efforts will be made where possible to support residents with practical help such as groceries, etc.

 ***The St. Andrew’s Hall Covid-19 policy is subject to change in response to Public Health Order updates.***